Ship Tour of New Jerusalem

 All healing is done with energy, light and sound and is completely painless.
 Diagnostic beds are used for diagnosis.
 [Note: Med beds are obsolete ET tech and not on ships anymore.]

-We do have medical transport ships although they're seldom used.
+We do have medical transport ships as well.

 Deck 10 is the Navigation Deck.
 It's nearly as busy as the Pilot's Deck.
 This is where all fleet movements are coordinated, earth's Schumann Resonance is raised, and where all surface missions are planned by a special crew unit responsible for only planning those missions.